sokolovdp/forum_api/README.md

 ## To run demo Forum API application
 - you need docker and docker-compose to be installed
 - download repo folder *forum_api* from GitHub to your computer
-- from the form_api folder run:
+- from the forum_api folder run:
 `
 docker-compose up
 `

-- forum api by default listens port *8000*, so you can access API at: localhost:8000
+- forum API by default listens port *8000*, so you can access API at: localhost:8000
 - API's urls are:

 `